 The course is a journey of discovery, so we encourage you to bring your own experiences, insights and thoughts via the forum!

 This course is authored by experts from the QuTech research center at Delft University of Technology.
 In the center, scientists and engineers work together to enhance research and development in quantum technology.
 QuTech Academy's aim is to inspire, share and disseminate knowledge about the latest developments in quantum technology.

 What you'll learn

-- An overview of all building blocks of a quantum computer, from qubits and electronics all the way up to software.
+- An overview of the building blocks of a quantum computer;

 This is a Massive Open Online Course (MOOC) that runs on edX.

 You should have a background in or deep interest in technology and familiarity with math.
 You should be able to read and understand popular written scientific contents, such as articles in New Scientist.
 If you are not yet familiar with quantum technology, enrol in our introductory course The Quantum Internet and Quantum Computers: How Will They Change the World?